TsovinarGh/Extension-Methods/README.md

 ***How to use:***

-You need to add reference to ExtensionMethods library and add using of it.
+You need to add reference to ExtensionMethods library and add usage of it.

 ***If you want to see the test results***, go to [GitHub]( https://github.com/TsovinarGh/Extension-Methods/blob/master/ExtensionMethods/ConsoleTest/Program.cs)